-- ◆ 9 Pz Div HQ the HQ of the German ninth Armored (Panzer) Division - 2 Armored Division HQ the HQ of the American 2nd Armored Division - 4 12 Volksgrenadier Division HQ the HQ of the 12th Volksgrenadier (people's infantry) Division
+- 9 Pz Div HQ the HQ of the German ninth Armored (Panzer) Division - + 12 Volksgrenadier Division HQ the HQ of the 12th Volksgrenadier (people's infantry) Division

 Like the United States, the Germans used the regiment as their main tactical group within the division.
 Both named their regiments by role and numbered the regiments with each role in sequence.